 What Is The Best Macroalgae For Refugium And Why?

-In our opinion, the best type of Macroalgae to have in your refugium is Chaeto (you can buy it here).
+In our opinion, the best type of Macroalgae to have in your refugium is Chaeto (you can buy it here at Amazon).
 One of the most important things that Chaeto does for your aquarium, specifically in salt water reefs, is to absorb excess amounts of phosphates and nitrates.
 This is important because both nitrates and phosphates can be harmful or even deadly to the inhabitants of your fish tank.

 Another reason why we feel Chaeto is the best option for your refugium is because it makes for an amazing home for copepods.
 Copepods are little microscopic creatures present in the water, and when given a chance to thrive, these things can make for a pretty good food source for smaller fish and for coral, thus reducing the need for you to feed them.
 Copepods are often eaten way to fast by the residents of your aquarium, so having a sizeable population thriving in a Chaeto growth is a great way to maintain a healthy amount of them.

 Without a doubt, one of the best parts of having Chaeto in your refugium is that it does not go sexual like other forms of Macroalgae tend to do.
 This means that it will not die and release all of those absorbed nutrients back into the water, something that can kill your fish.
 There is also the fact that this stuff will grow exponentially with some good lighting, thus maintaining a healthy population of Chaeto is fairly easy.

 There are a few main types of Macroalgae which you can use for the refugium in your aquarium, each of which looks a little different, does different things, and have different characteristics.
 There are 4 main types of Macroalgae that are common in aquariums and refugiums, so let’s talk about those really quick.